 Your Father was Never Proud of You

-It also led to feelings of hopelessness, as validation from outside sources will never be enough to counter the beliefs that you have internalized from your father’s lack of praise.
+It also led to feelings of hopelessness, as validation from outside sources was never enough to counter the beliefs that you internalized from your father’s lack of praise.

 Your Father was Emotionally Abusive